Riemannian Variational Flow Matching for Material and Protein Design: Riemannian Gaussian Variational Flow Matching

-\paragraph{RG-VFM objective.} We define the Riemannian Gaussian-VFM (RG-VFM) objective by using the Riemannian Gaussian as our variational approximation, i.e.
+We define the Riemannian Gaussian VFM objective by using the Riemannian Gaussian as our variational approximation, i.e.

-In the Gaussian VFM case, this setting reduces to a straightforward MSE optimization, so it is natural to wonder whether a similar simplification holds here.
+In the Euclidean Gaussian VFM case, this setting reduces to a straightforward mean squared error optimization, so it is natural to wonder whether a similar simplification holds here.
 In fact, such a simplification exists under two assumptions: (1) the manifold is homogeneous -- that is, any point can be transformed into any other by a distance-preserving symmetry (a formal definition is provided in \cref{app:riemannian}); and (2) we have access to a closed-form expression for its geodesics.
+Notably, these requirements are not too restrictive, as most manifolds used in deep learning satisfy them, including $S^n$, $\mathbb{H}^n$, $\mathbb{T}^n$, and $SO(n)$.
 Formally, the following holds (see \cref{sec:rvfm} for details): \begin{restatable}{restatable_proposition}{rgvfm} Let $\mathcal{M}$ be a homogeneous manifold with closed-form geodesics.
-Then, the VFM objective reduces to
+Then, the RG-VFM objective reduces to